 By monitoring the Trash folder, it creates an “undelete recent” function, allowing you to quickly get your file back — even after you Empty Trash.
 It works quietly in the background, saving files for those “uh oh” moments.

-If you are running OS 10.8 (Mountain Lion), GR now has the ability to monitor other folders as well, giving you the ability to make a backup copy of vital files anywhere on your drive.
+Guaranteed Recovery by CleverFiles now has the ability to monitor other folders as well, giving you the ability to make a backup copy of vital files anywhere on your drive.
 This is especially helpful since files can be lost due to reasons other than deletion.
-If you are running OS 10.7 (Lion) or below, you can monitor the Trash, but not other folders.
+If you are running OS 10.7 (Lion) or older, you can monitor the Trash, but not other folders.

 Why Should I Use Guaranteed Recovery?